Ayushi10-kumari/Code_Storage_Calculator/README.md

 Error Handling:

-Non-code files trigger: "Some files were skipped (invalid or non-code file extension)".
+1.Non-code files trigger: "Some files were skipped (invalid or non-code file extension)".
-No files uploaded shows: "No files uploaded or invalid files selected".
+2.No files uploaded shows: "No files uploaded or invalid files selected".

 Project Structure

-app.py: Flask backend handling file uploads, storage calculations, and result rendering. templates/index.html: HTML frontend with file upload form and result display. static/style.css: CSS for responsive, modern styling. uploads/: Temporary folder for storing uploaded files during processing.
+1.app.py: Flask backend handling file uploads, storage calculations, and result rendering.
+2.templates/index.html: HTML frontend with file upload form and result display.
+3.static/style.css: CSS for responsive, modern styling.
+4.uploads/: Temporary folder for storing uploaded files during processing.

 Contributing
 Contributions are welcome!
 To contribute:

-Fork the repository.
+1.Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
+2.Create a new branch (git checkout -b feature/your-feature).
-Make your changes and commit (git commit -m 'Add your feature').
+3.Make your changes and commit (git commit -m 'Add your feature').
-Push to the branch (git push origin feature/your-feature).
+4.Push to the branch (git push origin feature/your-feature).
-Open a Pull Request.
+5.Open a Pull Request.

 Please ensure your code follows the project's coding style and includes relevant tests.

-License
+License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+Acknowledgments:

+Built with Flask for the backend.
+Styled with custom CSS for a responsive user interface.
+Inspired by the need to analyze code file storage efficiently.

 Built with Flask for the backend.
 Styled with custom CSS for a responsive user interface.